Financing catastrophe: 4 ways we pay for disasters

 Economic loss

-When costs cannot be covered by any other means, they are absorbed into the economy.
+When costs cannot be covered by other means, they are absorbed into the economy.
 In 2017, there were 16 events that each cost more than $1 billion.
-After disasters there is often a measurable drop in national Gross Domestic Product (GDP), but it usually rebounds with an influx of activity to repair damage and rebuild, financed by the above mechanisms.
-But these national level statistics can often dilute the suffering of the survivors, and the bounce-back of the GDP may not be sustainable under the increasing strain to government, private sector and charitable organizations supporting disaster relief.
+After disasters, there is often a measurable drop in national Gross Domestic Product (GDP), but it usually rebounds with an influx of activity to repair damage and rebuild, financed by the above mechanisms.
+However, these national-level statistics can often dilute the suffering of the survivors, and the bounce-back of the GDP may not be sustainable under the increasing strain on government, private sector, and charitable organizations supporting disaster relief.

 Like any healthy financial portfolio, disaster financing should be diverse.
 There is no single mechanism that should be overly relied upon at the expense of others.
-And an abundance of resources in one sector does not obviate the need from the others because every form of financing disaster has sweet spots and blind spots.
-Cultivating a multitude of financers is necessary to meet the quantity as well as the diversity of need.
+An abundance of resources in one sector does not obviate the need for others because every financing disaster has sweet spots and blind spots.
+Cultivating a multitude of financers is necessary to meet the quantity as well as the diversity of needs.
 Of course, the only way to reduce the level of resources needed is to increase investments in preparedness and resilience building before disasters strike, saving everyone down the line.